Diocese of Saint Cloud: 1950 to present

 After 38 years as bishop, Busch died in 1953.
-Bartholome automatically succeeded him as bishop of Saint Cloud.
+Bartholome succeeded him as bishop of Saint Cloud.
 In 1966, Auxiliary Bishop George Henry Speltz from the Diocese of Winona was appointed coadjutor bishop.
 When Bartholome retired in 1971, Speltz took his place.
-In 1984, Speltz refused to allow Catholic weddings to couples who cohabitated before marriage.
+In 1984, Speltz refused to allow Catholic weddings for couples who cohabitated before marriage.
 Speltz retired in 1987 due to poor health.

-Abbote Jerome Hanus of Conception Abbey in Conception, Missouri took office as the next bishop of Saint Cloud in 1987.
+Abbot Jerome Hanus of Conception Abbey in Conception, Missouri took office as the next bishop of Saint Cloud in 1987.
 In 1994, Hanus became the coadjutor archbishop of the Archdiocese of Dubuque.
 In 1995, Bishop John Francis Kinney of the Diocese of Bismarck replaced Hanus in Saint Cloud.
 Kinney retired in 2013.

 Pope Francis named Bishop Donald Joseph Kettler of the Diocese of Fairbanks as bishop of Saint Cloud in 2013.
-He retired in 2022.
+He retired in 2022.Francis in 2023 named Patrick Neary of the Congregation of Holy Cross as the next bishop of St. Cloud.

-The current bishop of Saint Cloud is Patrick Neary, named by Francis in 2023.
+Neary in 2026 announced the merger of the 131 parishes in the diocese into 48 parish groups.
+The reasons for the restructuring were the shortage of priests, the drop in parish enrollments and the financial distress of many parishes.

-Sex abuse cases and bankruptcy
+2000 to 2020

 In 2007, police received a complaint from an 18-year-old man who had been receiving anonymous obscene and suggestive letters.
-The letters were traced to John Lloyd Caskey from Morris.
-When police searched the priest's residence, they discovered 8,600 images of child pornography on his personal computer.
-He was arrested in February 2008 on charges of possessing child pornography.
-Bishop Kinney, reading about Caskey's arrest in a newspaper, immediately suspended him from ministry.
+The letters were traced to John Lloyd Caskey, a priest in Morris.
+When police searched Caskey's residence, they discovered 8,600 images of child pornography on his personal computer.
+He was arrested shortly thereafter and suspended from ministry by Bishop Kinney.
 Caskey pleaded guilty and was sentenced in May 2009 to one month in jail and five years' probation.

-In 2013, the Minnesota Legislature passed the Minnesota Child Victims Act of 2013.
-It lifted the previous civil statute of limitations for child abuse sexual allegations until 2016, allowing individuals to file lawsuits on old sexual abuse claims.
-In 2015, two women sued the diocese, claiming that they had been sexually abused by Donald Rieder from Randall when they were ages 11 to 15 in the 1960s.
-The priest was convicted in 2003 of sexual abuse of a minor and spent one year in prison.
+In 2013, the Minnesota Legislature passed the Minnesota Child Victims Act of 2013, lifting the previous civil statute of limitations for child abuse sexual allegations until 2016, and allowing individuals to file lawsuits on old sexual abuse claims.
+In 2015, two women sued the diocese, claiming that they had been sexually abused by Donald Rieder, a priest from Randall, when they were ages 11 to 15 in the 1960s.
+Rieder was convicted in 2003 of sexual abuse of a minor and spent one year in prison.

 In 2016, the diocese turned over 13,500 documents related to sexual abuse allegations against its priests to law enforcement.
-In March 2018, the diocese filed for Chapter 11 bankruptcy.
-In August 2018, the diocese announced its cooperation with a proposed grand jury investigation to disclose names of accused priests.
+In August 2018, the diocese announced its cooperation with a proposed grand jury investigation to disclose names of accused priests.The diocese in June 2020 filed for Chapter 11 bankruptcy.The Catholic Charities affiliate in St. Cloud sued the diocese in 2018.
+Four years earlier, the diocese had committed to transferring ownership of the St. Cloud Children’s Home to Catholic Charities.
+Based on that agreement, the charity had spent a large amount of money updating the facility.
+The point of the lawsuit was to ensure that the ownership was indeed transferred.
+In December 2020, the bankruptcy court approved a bankruptcy plan for the diocese.